PC Regcleaners virus removal guide

 |Damage||Diminished computer performance, decreased Internet speed, potential installation of additional malware.|

 To eliminate PC Regcleaners Trojan.Clicker our malware researchers recommend scanning your computer with Spyhunter.

-PC Regcleaners is not the only program that is used to trick people into installing Trojan.Clicker, other examples are Registry Cleaner, Registry Mechanic and Microsoft Cleaner.
-All these programs are presented as system optimization tools.
-However, it is very likely that they provide their users with fake results (detect non-existent problems), in other words, they do not fix any issues and are designed only to generate revenue for their developers by performing illegal actions.
+PC Regcleaners is not the only program that is used to trick people into installing Trojan.Clicker.
+Other examples are Registry Cleaner, Registry Mechanic, and Microsoft Cleaner.
+These programs are presented as system optimization tools, however, they can also provide fake results (detect non-existent problems) - they do not fix any issues and are designed only to generate revenue for the developers by performing illegal actions.

 How did PC Regcleaners infiltrate my computer?

 To keep computers safe and prevent them from being infected with malicious programs, we recommend that you download, install, update software and browse the Internet with care.
 Do not use third party software downloaders (or installers), dubious sites, or other similar web pages.
 Download from official and trustworthy websites and using direct download links.
 Update installed software (or operating systems) using implemented functions or tools provided by official software developers, and not unofficial tools.
 Do not open attachments that are presented in irrelevant emails received from unknown, suspicious addresses.
 The same applies to web links.
 Ignore these emails and leave their contents unopened.
 Do not activate software using 'cracking' tools.
 Many cause download and installation of malware.
 Furthermore, it is illegal to use these programs to bypass software activation.
 Have reputable anti-spyware or anti-virus software installed and enabled.
 These programs can protect computers from various threats.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Screenshot of PC Regcleaners program: